A 200-year-old heritage building in Bengaluru houses museum showcasing India's postal history

-Among the most treasured items at the Sandesh Museum of Communication is a letter written by Subash Chandra Bose.
+Among the most treasured items at the Sandesh Museum of Communication is a letter written by Subhas Chandra Bose.
 The place is home to artefacts collected from post offices across India

 Bengaluru: A morse transmitter, telegraph, a hand cradle phone and stamps depicting the Indian freedom movement.